kevinhung7000/Astro_Processor_Pro/OPTIMIZATION_PLAN_v1.2.0.md

 ### Low priority

-- **~~ML-based denoising~~ ✅ Done (implemented)** — quality mode (v1.1.0) was Non-local Means, not a learned denoiser.
+- **~~ML-based denoising~~ ✅ Done（v1.2.0） (implemented)** — quality mode (v1.1.0) was Non-local Means, not a learned denoiser.
 A real ML option (e.g. a small pretrained model) would help with noisier subs, but has real costs: a noticeably larger installer, a new inference dependency, and slow CPU-only performance for users without a GPU.
 Worth scoping only after the above are done.
   - *Effort*: high (originally) — model selection, packaging size/dependency tradeoffs, and a CPU fallback story all need deciding before writing any code.
   - > **Code review note**: `AstroProcessorPro_Setup.iss` already notes the installer bundles `torch` for GPU-accelerated background estimation.
 If the shipped build already includes torch, the incremental dependency cost for an ML denoiser is mainly model weight size, not an additional runtime dependency.
 Confirm the distributed build variant before re-scoping priority.
   - > **Implementation note (implemented)**: Implemented the "方案 A: 外部工具介接" path and integrated it into the pipeline and UI.
 Core changes: